-The outside bells will ring at 8:45am to signify the start of the day and the opening of the classroom doors.
-If your child arrives after 8:45am please come to the school office to sign him or her in.
+If your child arrives 10 minutes after their learning time starts, please come to the school office to sign him or her in.
 Please note that the school has to report significant lateness so this will be monitored and parents invited in to discuss their child's punctuality, where necessary.

 If you are having problems getting your child to school on time, please make us aware so that we can support you in this.